-In September 2020, FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets, which will require not-forprofit entities to present contributed nonfinancial assets as a separate line item in the Statement of Activities, apart from contributions of cash and other financial assets.
-Also, this ASU will require disclosure of a disaggregation of the amount of contributed nonfinancial assets by category that depicts the type of contributed nonfinancial assets as well as additional information around valuation and usage of the contributed nonfinancial assets.
-The amendments in this Standard should be applied on a retrospective basis and are effective for annual periods beginning after June 15, 2021, and interim periods within annual periods beginning after June 15, 2022.
-The Society is currently evaluating the impact of this new Standard on its financial statements.
+Adoption of New FASB Accounting Standards Updates: In 2022, the Society adopted FASB Accounting Standards Update (ASU) 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+This standard requires not-for-profit entities to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
+Also, this ASU requires disclosure of a disaggregation of the amount of contributed nonfinancial assets by category that depicts the type of contributed nonfinancial assets.
+We have implemented the provisions of ASU 2020-07 in the accompanying financial statements under a retrospective basis.
+Accordingly, there is no effect on net assets in connection with our implementation of ASU 2020-07.